papers-we-love/brighton/README.md

 ### When and Where?

-PwL Brighton meetings occur every few months.
-We are hosted by Hack and Craft at their [lab in New England House Birghton](https://goo.gl/maps/ZwG2wqPGbBd4mJCf7)
+PWL Brighton meetings occur every few months.
+We are hosted by Hack and Craft at their [Lab in New England House Birghton](https://goo.gl/maps/ZwG2wqPGbBd4mJCf7)

 ### Contact